awoladhossain/blog-ai/server/database.md

 ## ❌ What NOT to Do in 1NF

 - Don’t store multiple values in one column.
 Example: putting several phone numbers in a single field separated by commas.
-  -Don’t use repeating groups of columns.
+- Don’t use repeating groups of columns.
 Example: phone1, phone2, phone3 columns in the same table.
-  -Don’t keep non-atomic (non-divisible) data.
+- Don’t keep non-atomic (non-divisible) data.
 Example: storing full address in one column like "House 12, Road 5, Dhaka" instead of splitting into street, city, etc.

 ```
 -- Bad design: multiple values in one column